10 Smart Ways to Make SNAP Work/Volunteer Requirements Work For You (Illinois Edition) (Black History Heals Pt. 2)

 Instead, pause.
 Reflect.
 Ask yourself how this moment can become a turning point rather than a setback.
 How can you turn necessity into preparation?

 You are not alone.
-Many SNAP and Medicaid recipients are navigating these mandates while facing real barriers, transportation challenges, childcare responsibilities, health concerns, and unpredictable work schedules.
+Many SNAP and Medicaid recipients are navigating these mandates while facing real barriers such as transportation challenges, childcare responsibilities, health concerns, and unpredictable work schedules.
 These obstacles are real.
 But they do not have to define your outcome.

 Below are 10 practical ways to stay compliant, reduce stress, and use this requirement as a stepping stone toward greater stability for yourself and your family.